-- 2.1.3.1 The senior site management shall be responsible for reviewing the SQF System and documenting the review procedure.
-Reviews shall include: - i.
-The policy manual; - ii.
-Internal and external audit findings; - iii.
-Corrective actions and their investigations and resolution; - iv.
-Customer complaints and their resolution and investigation; - v.
-Hazard and risk management system; and - vi.
-Follow-up action items from previous management review. - 2.1.3.2 The SQF practitioner (s) shall update senior site management on a (minimum) monthly basis on matters impacting the implementation and maintenance of the SQF System.
+- 2.1.3.1 The owner/senior site manager shall be responsible for reviewing the SQF System and documenting the review procedure.
+Reviews shall include the policy manual, internal and external audit findings, corrective actions and their investigations and resolution, customer complaints and their resolution and investigation. - 2.1.3.2 The SQF practitioner(s) shall update senior site management on a (minimum) monthly basis on matters impacting the implementation and maintenance of the SQF System.
 The updates and management responses shall be documented.
-The SQF System in its entirety shall be reviewed at least annually. - 2.1.3.3 Food safety plans, Good Manufacturing Practices and other aspects of the SQF System shall be reviewed and updated as needed when any potential changes implemented have an impact on the site's ability to deliver safe food. - 2.1.3.4 Records of all management reviews and updates shall be maintained.
+The SQF System in its entirety shall be reviewed at least annually. - 2.1.3.3 Food Safety Plans, Good Agricultural/Aquaculture Practices and other aspects of the SQF System shall be reviewed and updated as needed when any potential changes implemented have an impact on the site's ability to deliver safe food. - 2.1.3.4 Records of all management reviews and updates shall be maintained.